-The Parent Company's deferred tax assets, net of unrecognized deferred tax asset, as at December 31, 2023 and 2022 amounted to ₱5,645,032, and ₱4,971,690, respectively (see Note 24).
+The Parent Company's deferred tax assets, net of unrecognized deferred tax asset amounted to ₱20,657,521 and ₱5,645,032 as at December 31, 2024 and 2023, respectively (see Note 24).

 The determination of the Parent Company's obligation and cost of pension benefits is dependent on the selection of certain assumptions used by actuaries in calculating such amounts.
 The assumptions shown in Note 25 to the financial statements include, among others, discount rates and rates of salary increase.
 While the Parent Company's believes that the assumptions made in the determination of retirement benefits are reasonable, significant change in assumptions materially affect the retirement obligation.